Growing bulbs in pots

 Mulching & feeding

-- Spread a 25mm layer of organic mulch to keep your bulbs cool.
+- Spread a 25mm layer of organic mulch such as sugar cane to keep your bulbs cool.

 - Bulbs come prepacked with beauty and life, cleverly storing their own nutrients, but you can help them along.
 As foliage pops up through the soil, apply liquid fertiliser every two weeks.
 After flowering, feed bulbs with a controlled-release fertiliser.